 If you aren’t having any luck hearing and feeling then with your hands, push down on different areas of the mattress surface.
 Now, to be absolutely certain, check the sides and seams as these areas make it harder to notice a leak.

 When all else fails, break out the dish soap.
-This method requires you to mix dish soap and water.
-Place one part liquid dish soap to one part warm water and pour into a clean spray bottle or on to a damp washcloth.
-When the dish soap is sprayed or whiped on to the mattress you should see air bubbles emerge from the location of the leak.
+This method requires you to mix a few drops of dish soap and water.
+Place one part liquid soap to one part warm water and pour into a clean spray bottle or on to a damp washcloth.
+When a thin layer of the soapy water is sprayed or whipped on to the mattress you should see soap bubbles emerge from the location of the leak.
 The first place to try is the valve.
 Then, move on to the surfaces, side walls and seams.
 The soap bubbles will be clearly visible making spotting the puncture holes quite straightforward.

 We hope you can find the leaks using one of these methods.
-Another good extra tip to do is to make sure you mark any leaks found with an indelible marker or pen so that they’ll be easier to locate when you patch them.
+Another good extra tip to do is to make sure you mark any leaks found with an permanent marker or indelible ink pen so that they’ll be easier to locate when you patch them.

 If you still haven’t found a leak then you may want to do the next practical thing and contact the manufacturer.
 If you purchased it at a shop then you may want to bring it there.
 The shop may have its own return policies as well as working with the manufacturer to understand your buyers rights under their policies.
 For more information regarding warranties and possible issues see the warranty section below.